Smateme/feedback/README.md

 Just open an Issue.

-If you find serious security issues better send an email to security [at] smate.me.
+If you find a serious security issue better send an email to security [at] smate.me.

 Thanks in advance for all contributions!